Adambean/gitlab-ce-ldap-sync/README.md

 Specify the distinguished name containing group objects to be searched for.

-* For Microsoft Active Directory this is typically "CN=Users".
+* For Microsoft Active Directory this is typically "cn=Users". *(Yes, that really is "Users", not "Groups".)*
 * For OpenLDAP this is typically "ou=Group".
 * For 389-DS this is typically "ou=Groups".